netgen/NetgenRemoteMediaBundle/Resources/docs/USAGE.md

 You can add the remote media content field to your content type.
 There is no additional configuration needed.

 ## Image variation definitions ##
-Image variations are defined through yaml configuration, in the similar way it is defined in eZPublish.
+Image variations are defined through yaml configuration, in the similar way it is defined in eZ Platform.
 Configuration is siteaccess aware, and furthermore, you can define variations per content type, meaning you can have two variations that are named the same, but use different transformations depending on the content type where they are used.
 Example:
 ```yaml
 netgen_remote_media: